-The scholastic year is divided into two equal semesters with two marking periods in each and one May-term mini-semester called NextTerm.
+The scholastic year is divided into two equal semesters with two marking periods in each and one May-term semester called NextTerm.
 Sufficient work is evaluated in each course during each marking period to permit a reasonable assessment of scholastic achievement and progress.
 Grades are posted online on RaiderNet for parent and student review and are updated at least bi-weekly by each individual teacher.
 Grade reports are sent to parents following each marking period to supplement posted grades and periodic teacher comments.
-Interim narrative status reports will be sent in October and when deemed necessary.
 Student Advisors send a summary overview of student progress in the middle of the third marking period.
 The final, or yearly, grade in each course is the average of the two semester grades.
 The School does not officially rank students and will not report ranking to colleges.
 The final overall GPA is calculated by the total number of credits.
 Honors and AP courses are weighted on student transcripts by a factor of 1.03.
 However, the maximum grade for any course is 100.
 Grades are numeric according to the following scale: